WPIRadiationPhysics/Gafchromautomatic/README.md

 ## Features
 - Course-grain scan of region-of-interest to find vertex of lowest grayscale
-- Immediate anisotropic critical-angle-of-interest from defined vertex location
+- Immediate isotropic critical-angle-of-interest from defined vertex location
 - Graphical and text output of radial and absolute/averaged angular grayscale data

 ## Usage